danandersonmn/leadcommerce-api-php/README.md

 Lead Commerce API Client
 ======================

+This project in its present state is the same functional code as forked.
+Comments have been added in a few places as a reminder to myself, if I find the time I will update to include changes that I have made.

 PHP client for connecting to the Lead Commerce V2 REST API.

 To learn more about the Lead Commerce API, visit: